 Judge orders Seattle to stop using tear gas during protests

+The liberal city with a lengthy history of massive, frequent protests has taken hits from all sides — from demonstrators, some city officials, the president and now a judge — over the way it's responded to crowds taking to the streets following George Floyd’s death at the hands of Minneapolis police.
+Those on the right say the mayor and police chief aren't being tough enough on protesters who have taken over part of a neighborhood near downtown Seattle, while those on the left say police tactics have been far too harsh.

-U.S. District Judge Richard Jones issued the two-week order after a Black Lives Matter group sued the Seattle Police Department this week to halt the violent tactics it has used to break up protests.
+U.S. District Judge Richard Jones sided with a Black Lives Matter group that sued the Seattle Police Department this week to halt the violent tactics it has used to break up protests.

-Officers last weekend used tear gas, pepper spray and other force against crowds that were demonstrating following George Floyd's death at the hands of Minneapolis police.
+Last weekend, officers used tear gas, pepper spray and other force against crowds of protesters.
+Jones' order halts those tactics for two weeks, though demonstrations this week have been calm.

 “Because they are indiscriminate, they may even spill into bystanders’ homes or offices as they have done before,” Jones wrote.

-This week, protesters have turned part of Seattle’s Capitol Hill neighborhood into a protest center with speakers, drum circles and Black Lives Matter painted on a street near a police station.
-Police largely left the station after the chaos last weekend, with officers tear-gassing protesters and some demonstrators throwing objects at them.
-Police used tear gas just two days after the mayor and police chief said they were temporarily halting its use.
+This week, demonstrators have turned part of Seattle’s Capitol Hill neighborhood into a protest center with speakers, drum circles and Black Lives Matter painted on a street near a police station.
+Police largely left the station after the chaos last weekend, when officers tear-gassed protesters and some demonstrators threw objects at them.
+Police sprayed tear gas just two days after the mayor and police chief said they were temporarily halting its use.

-Durkan tweeted that she visited the so-called autonomous zone, which has been criticized by President Donald Trump, to speak Friday with organizers about moving forward.
-She said that for as long as she can remember, Capitol Hill has been a place where people can go to express themselves.
+Durkan tweeted that on Friday she visited the so-called autonomous zone — which has been criticized by President Donald Trump and where people, including officers, come and go freely.
+She said she spoke with organizers about moving forward and noted that she's always known Capitol Hill as a place for people to express themselves.

 Trump has slammed her and Gov. Jay Inslee for not breaking up the occupation by “anarchists” and threatening to take action if they don’t.
 Both have assailed his comments and say they're focusing on a peaceful resolution.
-The demonstrations since police left the area have been calm.
+The demonstrations have been calm since police left the area.

 Michele Storms, executive director of the ACLU of Washington, said the group was pleased with the judge's ruling.